 Financing of the church’s activities

-The work that the church conducts is primarily financed through a church fee paid by all church members.
-Each parish individually determines the amount of this fee.
-The total revenue from this fee in 2019 amounted to SEK 14.9 billion.
+The work that the church conducts is primarily financed through a membership fee paid by all church members.
+Each parish individually determines the level of this fee.
+The total revenue from this fee in 2020 amounted to SEK 14.7 billion.
 In general, the church fee accounts for approximately 60 per cent of the church’s operational revenue.

 Asset management for the national level of the Church of Sweden